 There is a highly professional support service offered to students through the Student Services Centre.
-There is a counsellor, RTLB, social worker, along with a centre of extra learning support.
+There are 2 counsellors who are full time, a psychologist, and SENCO (special educational needs coordinator).
 This group of people is available to students and their families to address issues which are barriers to learning.

 Click here for the counselling information document